 McKayBack to Top of List

 This one could be considered a regional chain, with five total locations.
 Tennessee has locations in Knoxville, Chattanooga, and Nashville; and North Carolina has locations in Greensboro and Winston-Salem.
 They have more used books than you have ever seen, and also carry movies, music, video games and more.
 The Knoxville location is off the Northshore/Papermill exit with lots of things to do nearby as it is situated between Bearden and the West Hills/West Town Mall area.
 This page has ideas for things to do based by neighborhoods, so go ahead and explore!

 Bonus Places to Find BooksBack to Top of List

 Vintage Treasures is a shop in Bearden that has several booths inside.
 Elusive Editions is one of those, and they have a variety of offerings including Local/Regional History, Classic Lit, Civil War, War of 1812, American Revolution, Nature, Science, and more.

 Knoxville’s library system is awesome, and the downtown location (Lawson McGhee Library) has a used book shop supported by the Friends of the Knox County Public Library.
-They have several sales throughout the year, and one MASSIVE annual sale in the Jacob Building at Chilhowee Park.
-Mark your calendar for March 28-30, 2020 for the next one.
+They have several sales throughout the year.
 Oh yeah, they have a book club too.

 Shameless plug alert, our visitor center’s gift shop carries books about this wonderful city we call home.
 Many other attractions carry books in their gift shops too, so whether you like art, history, nature, etc. you’re sure to add something new to your shelves.
 Be sure to read this post about some attraction gift shops, and this post about stocking stuffers for local book lovers.